Fulfilled Lives, Connected Communities

 - Our family services provide social work, counselling, budgeting, and other support services to support tamariki and their families to thrive.

-- We have six early childhood education centres and two after-school programmes.
+- We have eight early childhood education centres.
 Our three Whānau Aroha centres also provide family support services for whānau and tamariki.

-- Our day centres for older people provide a space for people to socialise, take part in exercise, enjoy meals together, and engage in stimulating activities.
+- Our older people’s programmes provide a space for people to socialise, take part in exercise, enjoy meals together, and engage in stimulating activities.

 - Our Growing Through Grief programme delivers the Seasons for Growth® programme, which provides facilitated peer-support groups for children, young people, and adults who are experiencing change, grief and loss in their lives.

 Our social service roots were planted in 1835 when the earliest Anglican Mission was established in Te Papa in Bay of Plenty by the Church Missionary Society.
 Over the following decades the missions grew their ministry around the Waiapu region.
 Missions were set up in Ōpōtiki in 1839, along the East Cape throughout the 1840s, in Wairoa in 1844, and in Waitangi (near Clive) in 1844.
 The stations supported local education by establishing schools, developed agricultural capability by introducing new crops and growing techniques, and spread the Gospel.